BMP-1: Protection issues

 The compactness and low silhouette of the vehicle are generally advantages on a battlefield.
 Critical areas, such as the engine compartment, the ammunition storage area, fuel cells and the troop compartment, are located in a manner that became the standard for many IFVs and APCs.
 Penetration anywhere in these areas will often result in mobility and/or firepower damage and/or disabling of the personnel.

 The BMP-1 and BMP-2 series vehicles share a major drawback with many Soviet tanks.
 Ammunition is stored near or even inside the fighting compartment, which makes them more vulnerable to a hit from an anti-tank round or a missile across the side arc.
 If that happens, the ammunition often explodes, killing everyone and completely destroying the vehicle.
-During the fighting in Afghanistan and Chechnya, hits by rocket-propelled grenades (RPGs) penetrated the BMP-1's armor in 95% of cases.
+During the fighting in Afghanistan and Chechnya, hits by RPGs penetrated the BMP-1's armor in 95% of cases.
 This often resulted in the vehicle burning until the ammunition exploded.
 Due to these limitations, Soviet/Russian soldiers customarily rode on the outside of the BMP-1, sitting on top of the hull while in combat zones.

 The armor of BMP-1 IFVs is insufficient to deal with AP cannon rounds – sufficiently thick armor would increase the weight of the BMP-1 considerably and jeopardize its amphibious ability.
 Some military analysts support the idea of returning to the concept of open-topped APCs, as the armor of light AFVs cannot protect the crew from anti-tank weapons.
 Modern APCs are mostly used in local conflicts instead of hypothetical large-scale wars with NBC weapons.

 A problem most often cited by western analysts is the design of the main fuel tank.
 Due to the low profile of the vehicle, the designers have had to place the fuel tank between the two rows of outward-facing seats, meaning that the infantrymen sit very close to the bulk of the vehicle's fuel storage.
 Extra fuel is carried in the hollow armored rear doors.
 Therefore, a hit by an armor-piercing incendiary round would set the fuel contained there on fire, especially if the fuel is kerosene instead of diesel.
 The burning fuel would move into the crew compartment, resulting in the death or injury of the infantrymen (if they are unable to leave the vehicle via the roof hatches), and a possible explosion.